Ag22052005/Ag22052005/README.md

 </p>

 🎓 I'm a Computer Engineering undergrad specializing in Artificial Intelligence and Data Science at **Thadomal Shahani Engineering College** (2022–2026).
 🔭 I’m passionate about building intelligent, scalable products with seamless UI/UX.
-📍 Based in Mumbai | 🚀 Open to Internships & Collaborations
 📫 Reach me at: ashish279338@gmail.com

 ---